Home »

 Ofcom Automatic Compensation: Yes

 As one of the very first alternative full fibre ISPs to enter the UK market (2011), Hyperoptic made gigabit speeds possible at a time when many people could only get up to around 20Mbps.
-Since then they’ve grown to cover 1.73 million premises (residential apartment blocks / MDUs and housing) and have attracted a lot of investment.
-The provider now aims to reach 2 million homes by the end of 2024.
+Since then they’ve grown to cover 1.9 million premises (residential apartment blocks / MDUs and housing), 400,000 customers and have attracted a lot of investment.

 In addition, they’re the only alternative network ISP to support Ofcom’s automatic compensation scheme and have a decent social tariff for those on state benefits.
-On the flip side, they did have to cut some jobs and slow their pace of build during 2023 (here).
+On the flip side, we have seen a rise in complaints about support, service provisioning delays and internet outages over the past year (2024-25).

 Pros: